Nuitka/Nuitka-website/doc/posts/nuitka-release-0619.rst

 The amount of optimization added is again very large, some of which yet again unlocks more static optimization of module imports, that previously would have to be considered implicit.
-Now analysing these on the function level as well, we can start searching for cases, where it could be done, but is not done yet.
+Now analyzing these on the function level as well, we can start searching for cases, where it could be done, but is not done yet.